TownLake/blog-samrhea-legacy/readme.md

 This repository contains the content and configuration for [my personal blog](https://blog.samrhea.com).

-## 🏗️ Hugo
+## 🏗️ Gatsby

-The blog is a Hugo static site.
-[Hugo](https://gohugo.io) is an open-source static site generator.
+The blog is a Gatsby static site.
+[Gatsby](https://www.gatsbyjs.com/) is a React-based open-source framework for creating websites and apps.

 ## ✨ Cloudflare Workers Sites

 [Workers Sites](https://developers.cloudflare.com/workers/sites/) serves the blog.
-The post [here](https://blog.samrhea.com/post/wrangler-sites/) walks through that setup in detail.
+The post [here](https://blog.samrhea.com/posts/2020/migrate-blog-to-workers) walks through that setup in detail.

 ## 🤠 wrangler